kubernetes/enhancements/keps/sig-node/1977-container-notifier/README.md

 }

 type PodNotificationSpec struct {
-    // The name of the Pod to which notification will be addressed.
+    // The name of the Pod to which the notification will be addressed.
     // Note that a PodNotificaion only notifies a Pod in the same namespace.
-    // The PodNotification fails immediately if the specified Pod does not exist.
+    // The PodNotification fails immediately if the specified Pod does not exist
+    // or the specified Pod has a PodPhase other than PodPending and PodRunning.
     // Required.
     // Immutable.
     PodName string

     // The name of the ContainerNotifier to trigger.
-    // The PodNotification completes immediately if no Container in the
+    // The PodNotification completes with a PodNotificationStateSucceeded state
+    // immediately if no qualified Container in the Pod has the requested
-    // Pod has the requested ContainerNotifier defined.
+    // ContainerNotifier specified.
+    // Only Container(s) which has its Ready status set to True and Running
+    // will be notified.
+    // InitContainers and EphemeralContainers with the corresponding Notifier
+    // will be ignored.
     // Required.
     // Immutable.
     Notifier string

+    // TTLSecondsAfterCompletion limits the lifetime of a PodNotifiction that
+    // has completed execution(either Succeeded or Failed).
+If this field is set,
+    // ttlSecondsAfterCompletion after the PodNotification has been completed,
+    // it is eligible to be automatically deleted.
+When the PodNotification
+    // is being deleted, its lifecycle guarantees(e.g. finalizers) will be
+    // honored.
+If this field is unset, the PodNotification is not eligible for
+    // automatic deletion.
+If this field is set to zero, the PodNotification
+    // becomes eligible to be deleted immediately after it completes.
+	  // +optional
+	  TTLSecondsAfterCompletion *int32
 }
 ```

 ###### PodNotificationStatus
 `PodNotificationStatus` represents the current status of a `PodNotification`.
-It contains a list of `ContainerNotificationStatus`, a start time stamp suggesting the first time the `PodNotification` has been observed, a completion time stamp suggesting the end of the notification, and a succeeded flag representing the final state of the `PodNotification` upon completion.

-A `PodNotification` is considered to be successful(i.e., with succeeded flag set to `true`) only if the notification have been successfully executed in all qualified containers in the specified `Pod`.
+A `PodNotification` is considered to be successful(i.e., with `State` field set to `PodNotificationStateSucceeded`) **if and only if** the notification have been successfully executed in all containers which has a matching `Notifier` in the specified `Pod`.

-Note that the `PodNotification` controller (or Kubelet in phase 2) will NOT retry upon failures/errors returned from `ContainerNotifier`.
-Top level controllers or users can create another `PodNotification` to do retries.
+**Note that the `PodNotification` controller (or Kubelet in phase 2) will NOT retry upon failures/errors returned from `ContainerNotifier`.** Top level controllers or users can create another `PodNotification` to do retries.

 ```
 type PodNotificationStatus struct {
+    // UID is the metadata.UID of the referenced Pod.
+    // +optional
+    UID types.UID

     // A list of ContainerNotificationStatus, with each item representing the
     // execution result of the corresponding ContainerNotifier in Container(s)
     // in the specified Pod.